Weavz

 bash

-curl -X POST https://api.weavz.io/api/v1/actions/execute \
+curl -X POST https://platform.weavz.io/api/v1/actions/execute \

 -H "Authorization: Bearer wvz_your_api_key" \